Business Ethics Readings

 Every year, a whole batch of books by CEOs and other business people and watchers are published.
 Here are a few that seem to have something to say about how ethics can be practiced in business today.

 David Batson, Saving the Corporate Soul: & (who knows?) maybe your own.
 San Francisco: Jossey-Bass, 2003.
+The case studies are little older now, but still has good things to say.

 Herb Baum, The Transparent Leader: How to Build a Great Company through Straight Talk, Openness and Accountability.
 New York: Harperbusiness, 2004.